 The Soo Line Railroad came through in 1887 at the start of the logging era.
-Cavour boasted a general store, a sawmill, a hotel and a bar - all owned by the Hess family.
-Frank and Mary Hess were the founders of the legacy.
+Cavour boasted a general store, a sawmill, a hotel and a bar - all owned

+Mary Hess were the founders of the legacy.
 The fact that the town was built in a different era is evident in that it exists on the railroad tracks rather than on the major highway.